 The global drug problem

-One person in 20 worldwide uses illegal drugs – that is a total of 247 million people (UNODC 2016), 29 million of whom have drug-related health problems.
+One person in 17 worldwide uses illegal drugs – that is a total of 296 million people (UNODC 2023), 39,5 million of whom have drug-related health problems.
 The prevalence of HIV, hepatitis and tuberculosis is significantly greater in this population.
 The drugs most widely used throughout the world are cannabis and amphetamines.
-Opiates are consumed less commonly but cause serious damage to health.
+Opioids are consumed less commonly but remain the leading cause of deaths in fatal overdoses.
 Upstream production and supply are controlled by an illegal, Mafia-dominated industry.
-This criminality leads to civil war, particularly in the producing regions in South America and Afghanistan.

 International institutional architecture